'Til We Meet Again

-'Til We Meet Again is a 1940 romance film directed by Edmund Goulding and Anatole Litvak and starring Merle Oberon and George Brent as two doomed, star-crossed lovers.
+'Til We Meet Again is a 1940 American romance film directed by Edmund Goulding and Anatole Litvak and starring Merle Oberon and George Brent as two doomed, star-crossed lovers.
 It is a remake—with new characters and some different scenes—of the 1932 film One Way Passage.
-'Til We Meet Again was remade into the 1954 Mexican 3-D film El valor de vivir.
+Til We Meet Again was remade into the 1954 Mexican 3-D film El valor de vivir.

 Plot

 Total strangers Dan Hardesty and Joan Ames meet by chance in a crowded bar in Hong Kong when she admires the "Paradise cocktail" that Dan has just concocted.
 He asks for another glass and pours half of his drink into it.
 After they drink, he breaks off the bowl of his glass and places the stem on the bar; she follows suit, and he helps her to place the stem of her glass across his.
 Dan leaves the bar and is promptly handcuffed by Lieutenant Steve Burke of the San Francisco police.
 Burke has spent a year chasing Dan, a convicted murderer who jumped off a train on his way to San Quentin to be hanged.

 He takes Dan to an ocean liner for the journey to San Francisco.
 As they are boarding, Dan jumps into the water (with Steve still handcuffed to him).
 He takes the key to the handcuffs from Steve's pocket and frees himself.
 He starts to swim away, but turns back to rescue non-swimmer Steve before making his getaway.
 Dan is recaptured and put aboard the ship.

 "Rocky" Rockingham T. Rockingham (Frank McHugh, reprising his role in One Way Passage) scrambles aboard at the last minute.
 Joan is also a passenger.
 When she collapses, the ship's doctor learns of her fatal heart condition, but she plans to keep going "around the little world."

 Once they are underway, Steve allows Dan the freedom of the ship.
 In the bar, Dan encounters Rocky, an old friend, and asks for his help.
 Joan enters the bar, shares another Paradise with Dan, and their courtship begins.

 Also aboard is another of Dan's old friends, the "Comtesse de Bresac".
 The Comtesse is actually Liz, a con artist trained by Dan when she was young.
 She is still a little in love with him.
 When she learns of Dan's predicament, she keeps a smitten Steve occupied and secretly empties his gun of bullets.
 A romance develops between the mismatched pair.